SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/customize-presentation.md

 ## Edit columns

-You can edit the information about the existing columns, e.g. the name and column widths.
-Proceed as follows:
+You can edit the information such as name and width about the existing columns.

 1. Open the **Edit element profile** screen as described above.
 2. To the right of the required column, click the pencil icon ![icon][img2].
 The fields under the column overview show information specified for the selected column.